JosephJohnAlexander/Codesans/README.md

 	1688 is modified from 1683.
 	1689 is modified from 1684.
 	168A is modified from 1685.
+ 	201A is modified from 2BD.
+	201E is modified from 2EE.
 	2132 is modified from 46.
 	2141 is modified from 47.
 	2142 and A780 are the same - they are modified from 4C.